laxmiprasannaimmadi/Python/README.md

 ## Installation and Instructions

 ### Pre-requisites
-Python 3.x: Ensure you have installed latest python version.
-Check version using
+Python: Ensure you have installed latest python version.
+Check version using below command
 ```
 python --version
 ```